How to Check a Gold Bar Serial Number: Verify Legitimacy

 While large bars over 250 grams have unique inscriptions, you might not find official markings on smaller gold bars.
 Serial markings on smaller gold bars are typically identifiable on the packaging.

-Once you purchase a gold bar, you can easily find its serial number on your invoice.
+Once you purchase gold bars, you can easily find their number on your invoice.

 Should I have my gold bar appraised?